 Verbena, whether the annual or perennial variety, does extraordinarily well in high temperatures and prolonged sun exposure.
 It’s a symbol of romance and fond memories.

 Also called the red Peruvian lily, alstroemeria is a semi-evergreen plant that sports a crown of slender stems.
 During the spring and summer seasons, these stems form stunning, trumpet-shaped, red flowers.

-Reminiscent of a jester’s hat, this colourful flower is not in fact a true type of lily.
+Reminiscent of a jester’s hat, the daylily is a colourful flower that is not actually a true type of lily.
 Its Latin name (Hemerocallis) translates to “beauty for a day” as blooms once in the morning, only to die by nightfall.

 Cosmos sulphureus, the red species within the cosmos genus, bears plucky scarlet flowers that bloom well into autumn.
-They are popular as cut flowers due to their longevity and vibrant colour.
+Cosmos are popular as cut flowers due to their longevity and vibrant colour.

 The hanging, trumpet-shaped flowers of streptocarpus dunnii grow from the base of the plant’s single leaf.
 Once it has flowered, the streptocarpus dunnii will drop seed and die.